-Each type of challenge and each technology and provider is considered separately, e.g., an availability challenge (A) does not count towards reaching the area threshold for a speed (S) challenge.
-If a provider offers multiple technologies, such as DSL and fiber, each is treated separately since they are likely to have different availability and performance.
+Each type of challenge and each technology and provider is considered separately, i.e., if a provider offers multiple technologies, such as DSL and fiber, each is treated separately since they are likely to have different availability and performance.

-Area challenges for availability need to be rebutted in whole or by location with evidence that service is available for all BSLs within the census block group 36, e.g., by network diagrams that show fiber or HFC infrastructure or by customer subscribers.
-For fixed wireless service, the challenge system will offer representative random, sample of the area in contention, but no fewer than 10, where the provider must demonstrate service availability and speed (e.g., with a mobile test unit37).
-For MDU challenges, the rebuttal must show that the inside wiring is reaching all units and is of sufficient quality to support the claimed level of service.
+Area challenges for availability need to be rebutted with evidence that service is available for all BSLs within the census block group, e.g., by network diagrams that show fiber or HFC infrastructure or customer subscribers.
+For fixed wireless service, the challenge system will offer a representative random sample of the area in contention, but no fewer than 10, where the provider must demonstrate service availability and speed (e.g., with a mobile test unit).